matznerd/substack-paywall-warning/README.md

    - Substack domain
    - Substack-specific elements
    - Substack CDN resources
-2. Monitors for paywall indicators such as:
+2. Then Monitors for paywall indicators such as:
    - Explicit paywall elements
    - Subscription prompts
    - Locked content markers
 3. Displays a warning banner when a paywall is detected

-## Files
+## Main Files

 - `manifest.json`: Extension configuration and permissions
 - `content.js`: Core logic for Substack and paywall detection
 - `styles.css`: Styling for the warning banner
-- `icon.svg`: Vector source for extension icons

-## Development

-To modify the extension:
-1. Make changes to the relevant files
-2. Go to `chrome://extensions/`
-3. Click the refresh icon on the extension card
-4. Changes will be applied immediately

-### Testing
-Test the extension on various types of Substack articles:
-- Free articles
-- Paywalled articles
-- Custom domain Substacks
-- Different screen sizes
-- Dark mode

-## Troubleshooting

-If the extension isn't working:
-1. Ensure all required files are present
-2. Check that the PNG icons have been created
-3. Verify the extension is enabled in Chrome
-4. Try refreshing the extension in Chrome's extension manager
-5. Clear your browser cache if needed

-## Known Limitations

-- The extension needs to load before it can detect a paywall
-- Some custom-styled Substack sites might need manual checking
-- Dynamic content changes might take a moment to be detected

 ## Privacy

 This extension:
 - Does not collect any user data
 - Does not modify article content
-- Only runs on web pages
+- Only runs on web pages that have Substack elements
 - Does not require any special permissions beyond page access

 ## Contributing